Robin Fox (theatrical agent)

-Robin Fox MC (15 July 1913 – 20 January 1971) was an English actor, theatrical agent, impresario, and chairman of the English Stage Company, best remembered as the founder of a family of actors.
+Robin Fox (15 July 1913 – 20 January 1971) was an English actor, theatrical agent, impresario, and chairman of the English Stage Company, who is best remembered as the founder of a family of actors.
 His sons are Edward, James, and Robert Fox.
-His grandchildren include Emilia, Laurence, Jack and Freddie Fox.
+His grandchildren include Emilia, Laurence, Jack, and Freddie Fox.

 Early life

 Fox was born at 12 Stratton Street, Mayfair, Westminster, the son of Arthur William Fox and former actress Hilda Louise Fox (née Alcock), a member of Herbert Beerbohm Tree's theatrical company.
-He was the grandson of Samson Fox (1838–1903), a British engineer and philanthropist, principal founder of the Royal College of Music and inventor of the corrugated boiler flue.
-His mother and his aunt Lily Hanbury were first cousins of Julia Neilson, mother of Phyllis and Dennis Neilson-Terry.
+He was the grandson of Samson Fox (1838–1903), a British engineer and philanthropist, who was the principal founder of the Royal College of Music and inventor of the corrugated boiler flue.
+His mother and his aunt Lily Hanbury were first cousins of Julia Neilson, who was the mother of Phyllis and Dennis Neilson-Terry.
 Julia Neilson was married to Fred Terry, brother of Dame Ellen Terry.
 Altogether seven of his cousins were actors.

-He was educated at Harrow, where he was a member of the school's swimming team.
+He was educated at Harrow School, where he was a member of the school's swimming team.

 In November 1933, aged twenty, Fox was banned from driving for a year for driving without due care and attention.
 After colliding with another vehicle, he had offered the explanation that he was in a hurry to catch an aeroplane.

 Career

-In the 1930s, Fox became a solicitor in the City of London, then in 1939 joined the Honourable Artillery Company as a gunner.
+In the 1930s, Fox became a solicitor in the City of London.
+In 1939 he joined the Honourable Artillery Company as a gunner.